Europe 400: Coup of Gainas

 ? ??–17 Aug 399 Tribigild’s revolt

 In 399 Eutropius took the consulship, provoking outrage across the Roman world that a eunuch could claim such an honored position and further offending an army that was already bitter at Eutropius’ promotion of the rebel Alaric.
 Dissatisfied with his own treatment, the Eastern Roman general Tribigild—also an ethnic Goth—rose in revolt in Phrygia and began raiding into the neighboring Asia Minor provinces of Lydia, Pisidia, and Pamphylia.
-Despite being checked by local forces near Selge, Tribigild killed Eutropius’ favorite general Leo in battle, provoking a crisis in Constantinople which was only resolved when Gainas—the East’s leading general and a relative of Tribigild—persuaded the emperor Arcadius to dismiss Eutropius in return for peace. in wikipedia
+Despite being checked by local forces near Selge, Tribigild killed Eutropius’ favorite general Leo in battle, provoking a crisis in New Rome (Constantinople) which was only resolved when Gainas—the East’s leading general and a relative of Tribigild—persuaded the emperor Arcadius to dismiss Eutropius in return for peace. in wikipedia

 9 Jan 400–6 Oct 404 Co-reign of Aelia Eudoxia